 Recipe

-- Put the peach/nectarine stones in a medium saucepan with the milk and cream, and bring to a simmer.
+- Put the peach/nectarine stones in a medium saucepan with the everything but the gelatine, and bring to a simmer.

 - Remove from the heat and cover with cling film to prevent the formation of a skin.
 Allow to cool completely before putting in the fridge for 24 hours.

 - Remove the cream mixture from the fridge and dispose of the clingfilm.
-Bring the mixture back to a simmer and strain into another pan using a sieve to catch the peach stones.
+Bring the mixture back to a simmer and strain into a bowl using a sieve to catch the peach stones.

-- Transfer the mixture to four ramekins or wine glasses and allow to cool before placing in the fridge for 2-3 hours, until set.
+- Transfer the mixture to four ramekins and allow to cool before placing in the fridge for 2-3 hours, until set.

 I'm off to Liverpool tomorrow for a couple of days, and will no doubt bake something for my grandparents while I'm there.
 I've actually been given a cake order from a family friend to make while I'm there as well, so that will be exciting!
 Ex housemate, N, is back up in the North this weekend so I'll be excited to see him, too.
 The busy schedule is hence not letting up, but I'll still make sure I bring you the recipes for whatever I end up making!